-Since the Columbine school shooting on April 20, 1999, there have been 23 fatal church shootings.**

-(v10) Since the Columbine school shooting on April 20, 1999, there have been 23 fatal church shootings.
+Since the Columbine school shooting on April 20, 1999, there have been 23 fatal church shootings.
 The deadliest was the 2017 shooting at First Baptist Sutherland Springs in Texas, with 26 deaths including an unborn child.

 After three fatal church shootings in 2017, none occurred in 2018 and 2019 until a gunman opened fire at the West Freeway Church of Christ in White Settlement, Texas on Dec.
 29, 2019.
-After another two-year absence in 2020 and 2021, four fatal church shootings have already taken place in 2022.
+After another two-year absence in 2020 and 2021, four fatal church shootings took place in 2022.

-The most church shootings and most deadly have taken place in Texas.
-Four church shootings have happened in Texas, while Georgia has had three.
-The two most recent were in California.
+Three church shootings have happened in Texas, Georgia and California, with Texas also being the site of the most deadly.
 World Changers Church in College Park, Georgia, has been the site of two incidents.